FlorenceHapgood/CV/README.md

 ## Florence Hapgood

 I am a conscientious and energetic Software Developer.
 After graduating with a First in Art History from Nottingham University, I was an actor for several years.
 To support myself, I was a private tutor of Piano, Maths and English.
 After discovering coding in my spare time, I decided to retrain as Software Developer.
-I have recently completed a 12 week software development bootcamp at Makers Academy, and I’m now looking for a job in a charity.
+I have recently completed a 12 week software development bootcamp at Makers Academy, and I’m now looking for job where I can continue to develop my skills and contribute to a company.

 ## Skills

-#### Technical paragraph about problem solving and tech: Blank for now.

 #### Communication